isomerpages/moe-sengkangsec/_co-curriculum/CCA/Direct School Admission (DSA).md

 **School Preference Submission (31 Oct – 4 Nov)**<br>
-Students who receive at least one DSA-Sec offer (including from SOTA) will receive email and SMS notification via Postman.gov.sg on the School Preference Submission at the end of Oct 2022. **Both parents are required to login to the DSA-Sec Portal using their SingPass to submit up to three school preferences.**
+Students who receive at least one DSA-Sec offer (including from SOTA) will receive email and SMS notification via Postman.gov.sg on the School Preference Submission at the end of Oct 2022.&nbsp;**Both parents are required to login to the DSA-Sec Portal using their SingPass to submit up to three school preferences.**&nbsp;

-If parents are unable to submit online, they can approach their child’s primary school for assistance to submit the school preferences on their behalf.
+If parents are unable to submit online, they can approach their child’s primary school for assistance to submit the school preferences on their behalf.&nbsp;